Interested in Swimming With Us?

 What If I'm Not Sure I Can Commit to An Entire Season?

-We offer a one-month trial membership for $70.
+We offer a one-month trial membership.
 Try us out for a few weeks, and see if our schedule and practices are what

 you're looking for.
 You'll be amazed how much you can improve with a regular workout and encouraging teammates.
 You do not have to register nationally for USMS for this practice, however trial swimmers need to fill out the USMS 30-day trial form (no fee required) and give it to the coach at your first practice."